 - Broken Bones – Broken bones are one of the most common injuries stemming from an automobile accident.
-Because of the amount of force from the impact or the airbag bones in the arm, nose, collarbone, and even ribs can easily be broken.
-However, when there is a tractor-trailer involved the damage can be even more severe and major bones including the femur, hip, and spine may be broken and require expensive surgery and a lengthy recovery time.
+Due to the amount of force from the airbag’s impact, bones in the arm, nose, collarbone, and even ribs can easily be broken.
+However, when there is a tractor-trailer involved, the damage can be even more severe, and major bones, including the femur, hip, and spine, may be broken and require expensive surgery and a lengthy recovery time.

-No matter the circumstances, whenever you are involved in an accident involving a tractor-trailer you are likely to experience severe injuries.
-You may require expensive surgery, lengthy hospital stays, lengthy and painful rehabilitation, and may even have to dramatically change your life.
+No matter the circumstances, whenever you are involved in an accident involving a tractor-trailer, you are likely to experience severe injuries.
+You may require expensive surgery, lengthy hospital stays, difficult and painful rehabilitation, and may even have to dramatically change your life.
 Fortunately, the law has been designed to help compensate those who have incurred an injury as a result of an accident.

 - Non-economic Damages– Being in an accident can be a traumatic event that can greatly affect your life.
 Under the law, you may be entitled to receive non-economic damages for any pain and suffering, mental anguish, or loss of enjoyment in life, which you have suffered because of your truck accident injuries.